Yedidim Institute of Leadership and Volunteerism

 (Nathalie, Age 26, Volunteer mentor)

-In the fall of every year the group coordinators and regional supervisors take part in a 3 day intensive national training program in Jerusalem.
-Through diverse workshops and seminars they are given the tools they will need to be able to begin their work in the field.
-For instance, they are taught how to do home visits, what Personal Advancement Programs entail, how to build a yearly work plan, etc. In addition to practical tools that they receive from professionals in the field, they also have the opportunity to discuss and debate problematic and challenging issues that arise in their everyday work.
+In the fall of every year, the group coordinators and regional supervisors take part in a 3-day intensive national training program in Jerusalem.
+Through various workshops and seminars, coordinators develop the skills they will need to be able to begin their work in the field.
+For instance, they learn how to do home visits, what a Personal Advancement Plan entails, how to build a yearly work plan, etc. In addition to practical tools that they receive from professionals in the field, they also have the opportunity to discuss and debate problematic and challenging issues that arise in their everyday work.
 Typically, training programs combine theoretical discussions with practical application and provide a ‘safe space’ to test practical skills as well as express thoughts and ideas.
-On a monthly basis, the coordinators are invited to national enrichment days that are designed to provide on-going, real-time assistance, as well as a supportive forum where they can share ideas and challenges.
+On a monthly basis, the coordinators attend national enrichment days that are designed to provide on-going, real-time assistance, as well as a supportive forum where they can share ideas and challenges.

-The Institute is designed to further develop the skills of Yedidim’s 2,000 mentors, coordinators and volunteers.
-The Institute aims to integrate modern professional management with the spirit of altruism, volunteerism, and “chesed”.
+The Institute is designed to further develop the skills of Yedidim’s mentors, coordinators, and volunteers.
+The Institute aims to integrate modern professional management with the spirit of altruism, volunteerism, and “chesed.”